u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/accounting/vendor_bills/assets.rst

 .. image:: assets/assets02.png
    :align: center
-   :alt: Selection of an Assets Account on a draft bill in Odoo Accounting
+   :alt: Selection of an Assets Account on a draft bill in Thrive Bureau ERP Accounting

 .. _product-assets-account: